Security model

 The sandbox isolates the agent from your host system, but the agent's actions can still affect you through the shared workspace and allowed network channels.

-Workspace changes are live on your host.
-The agent edits the same files you
+In direct mode, workspace changes are live on your host.
+With the default

-development: Git hooks, CI configuration, IDE task configs, Makefile,
+CI configuration, IDE task configs, Makefile, package.json scripts, and

 *.googleapis.com cover many services beyond AI APIs.
 Run sbx policy ls to